-When Tammy Swearingen won her 400th career match as the head coach of the Westminster College volleyball team in 2010 she became one of only 32 active NCAA Division III volleyball coaches to reach the milestone.
-Swearingen enters her 21st season as head coach in 2013 including her 14th season serving as Westminster’s assistant director of athletics.
+Tammy Swearingen enters her 21st season as head coach of the Westminster College volleyball team in 2014, including her 15th season serving as Westminster’s assistant director of athletics.

 Prior to joining NCAA Division III and the PAC, Swearingen led the Titans to the ECAC Division II Championship in 2001 and the NAIA’s Keystone-Empire Collegiate Conference (KECC) title in 1997 and 1994.
 The 1997 team also won the NAIA Northeast Region tournament title and went to the NAIA national tournament for the first time.